 Search the DistroWatch database for distributions using a particular package.
 If you are looking for a distribution with the latest kernel, select "linux" from the drop-down box below and type the version number into the text box next to it.
-Please note that the best way to obtain the GNOME version is by searching for "nautilus", while KDE is represented by the "kdelibs" package.
+Please note that the best way to obtain the GNOME version is by searching for "nautilus", while KDE Plasma is represented by the "plasma-desktop" package.
 Apache 2.x is listed as "httpd".
-As for versioning, try to be as close to official version numbers as possible: as an example, for libgnome you should type 2.8.0 (not 2.8) and for kdelibs 4.7.4 (not 4.7).
-Have fun and let us know how we can improve the search engine!
+As for versioning, if no version number is provided, this page will return any recent versions of the selected package.
+It is also possible to perform searches for distributions which do not contain a specific package.
+This returns a list of distributions where the given package is not present on the installation media.

 |Search by Distribution Criteria (Simple Search Form)

 This section allows you to search for a particular distribution based on certain criteria.
-Just select the criteria from the drop-down and check boxes below and hit the refresh button to get a list of known distributions that match your choice.
+Select the criteria from the drop-down and check boxes below and hit the Submit Query button to get a list of known distributions that match your choice.

 The following distributions match your criteria (sorted by popularity):

-1. Clonezilla Live (53)
+6. Clonezilla Live (145)

 Clonezilla Live is a Debian-based live CD containing Clonezilla, a partition and disk cloning software similar to Norton Ghost.
 It saves and restores only used blocks in hard drive.
 With Clonezilla, one can clone a 5 GB system to 40 clients in about 10 minutes.